Munster, South Africa: Recreation

 Munster Sports Club is a local sports complex offering bowls, tennis, and squash facilities.
 The area is also home to the Glenmore Ski-Boat Club.

 Transport

 Roads

-Munster can be accessed by turning off the R61 (to Port Edward and Port Shepstone) onto Munster Road (the single access road into village) while Glenmore can be accessed by turning off the R61 onto Kinderstrand Road (the single access road into the village).
+Munster can be accessed by turning off the R61 (to Port Edward and Port Shepstone) onto Munster Road (the single access road into Munster) while Glenmore can be accessed by turning off the R61 onto Kinderstrand Road (the single access road into Glenmore).

 Air

 Munster Airfield is a private airfield used only by the farm owner.
 It is kept in good order and there is a geocache next to it.